 Hopefully more to come.

 Today's severe weather risk is mainly up in Wyoming, but a setup also exists right here in the Texas Panhandle this afternoon.
-And so when the guests arrive later this morning, I expect we'll begin our first expedition day of the trip somewhere very close to Amarillo.
+And so when the guests arrive later this morning, I expect we'll begin our first storm observation day of the trip somewhere very close to Amarillo.
 Tomorrow's target may end up being anywhere from southern Nebraska to Oklahoma.
 The pattern looks very good so far for storm observers at least through Monday - so much so that unlike my previous asessment, if I wasn't here already on a tour, I'd probably would have been heading west out of Charleston by now under normal circumstances.
 That would put me arriving in the target area tomorrow just before things got going.
 It's kind of nice to not have that (more rushed) drive ahead of me now.